-Please note that for the second European Commission study, the data required to weight the sample according to the distance from the termination point was unavailable and therefore it was not possible to weight the data based on this dependent variable.
-As stated in this report, it is our expectations that future reports will include weighting by distance (line length) subject to the participation of the local ISPs.

-However, the European Commission study (2013) found that the vast majority of variation in overall performance across member states was attributable to differences in the country's technology composition.
+Please note that for the third European Commission study, the data required to weight the sample according to the distance from the termination point was unavailable and therefore it was not possible to weight the data based on this dependent variable.
+However, the European Commission study (2014) found that the vast majority of variation in overall performance across member states was attributable to differences in the country's technology composition.
 It is still preferable to include distance from the exchange as a secondary explanatory variable, wherever data allows.
 However, inclusion can reasonably be seen as for the purpose of providing an extra layer of control and accuracy rather than explaining performance.

 The xDSL metrics that may be affected by distance are primarily download and upload speed, latency and packet loss.
-The greater the distance to the server, the higher (i.e. worse) the effective performance for these measures is likely to be.
+The greater the distance to the server, the worse the effective performance for these measures is likely to be wherein download and upload will be lower and latency and packet loss will be higher.
 Not accounting for distance risks introducing an upward bias for these metrics.
 To illustrate, Malta, Spain and Portugal were all found to have noticeably higher than average latency.
 Although one may initially suspect this to be related to an upward bias, looking at the results in comparison with the number and location of servers, it is apparent that Spain has high latency despite measurement servers located within the country (Madrid), whereas Portugal and Malta do not which may be a reason for the higher latency.
 With many servers, distance between the user and server will generally be quite short; theoretically a bias is not expected.
-The same is true for Romania with respect to packet loss, which has several servers in major cities and yet exhibits very a high packet loss of 2.34%.
+The same is true for Italy with respect to packet loss, which has several servers in major cities and yet exhibits a very high packet loss for xDSL technology and also FTTx technology.
 It would therefore be ineffective, or even counterproductive, to try to reverse this bias in the data by scrubbing anomalies with high latency or packet loss, as not all such performances appear to be due to bias from distance.